belledon/graspit/README.docker.md

-This docker image does not support graphical interfaces, because support for this depends on the locally used graphics card.
+This docker image does not support graphical interfaces with OpenGL, because support for this depends on the locally used graphics card.